Design principles of the cytotoxic CD8+ T-cell response: Results

-Even though optimization can be done simultaneously over all four archetypes, we proceed by examining pairwise trade-offs that generate a one dimensional Pareto front, parameterized by $\lambda$ (Fig.~\ref{fig4}A).
-A biologically salient case contrasts archetype I (non-replicating antigens) with archetype II (immunogenic pathogens).
-Non-replicating antigens plausibly arise from unprogrammed cell death events or external trauma inducing inflammation and may be implicated in autoimmune flares.
-This bi-objective harm minimization aims to find designs balancing effective clearance of immunogenic viral or bacterial infections and suppression of autoimmune responses; see SI Appendix, Figs.~\ParetoArchOne,~\ParetoArchTwo,~for Pareto fronts formed by optimizing other pairs of clusters.
+Even though optimization can be done simultaneously over all {three} archetypes, we proceed by examining pairwise trade-offs that generate a one dimensional Pareto front, parameterized by {a single scalar} $\lambda$ (Fig.~\ref{fig4}A).
+A biologically salient case contrasts {archetype I (immunogenic pathogens) with archetype II (non-replicating antigens).} Non-replicating antigens plausibly arise from un-programmed cell deaths or external trauma inducing inflammation and may be implicated in autoimmune flares.
+This bi-objective harm minimization aims to find designs balancing effective clearance of immunogenic viral or bacterial infections and suppression of autoimmune responses; see SI Appendix, Fig.~\ParetoArchOne~for Pareto fronts formed by optimizing other pairs of clusters.

-Fig.~\ref{fig4}B shows harm from archetype I plotted against that of archetype II for a broad range of sampled designs and highlights the Pareto front (magenta).
+Fig.~\ref{fig4}B shows harm from archetype {II} plotted against that of archetype {I} for a broad range of sampled designs and highlights the Pareto front (magenta).
 Designs close to the Pareto front achieve near-best total protection for a given compromise weight $\lambda$; moving to the right along the Pareto front shifts the emphasis from clearance of immunogenic pathogens ($\lambda \uparrow$) to tolerance ($\lambda \downarrow$).
-Decomposing total harm into infection-related harm and toxicity (eq.~\ref{eq: clear_tox}) shows that along this Pareto front it is relatively easy to reduce toxicity to non-replicating antigens without substantially worsening outcomes against immunogenic infections (Fig.~\ref{fig4}C).
+Decomposing total harm into infection-related harm and toxicity (eq.~\ref{eq: clear_tox}) shows that along this Pareto front it is relatively easy to reduce toxicity to non-replicating antigens without substantially worsening outcomes against immunogenic infections; this is demonstrated in Fig.~\ref{fig4}C as substantial decreases in toxicity are achieved with only minor changes in infection harm.